 Festival of the Lion King

 Located in the Africa neighborhood of Animal Kingdom, Festival of the Lion King may be the best live show in all of Walt Disney World.
-It is currently scaled down due the COVID pandemic, but once back to its full operation, the color, style, and acrobatic performances in this indoor venue are second to none in the parks.
+It was scaled down due the COVID pandemic, but is now back to its full operation, the color, style, and acrobatic performances in this indoor venue are second to none in the parks.

 Think of this as being a half step away from Cirque du Soleil.
 It has the Disney storytelling touch around a high energy stage show.
 Adults or kids – it doesn’t matter.
 This performance is brilliant every time, as the consistently high crowds will confirm.

 Despite the beautifully immersive surroundings, guests immediately flock to Kilimanjaro Safaris, Expedition Everest, and Pandora to hit the most popular attractions in the park.
 But several other attractions, often overlooked by guests, perfectly capture the spirit of Animal Kingdom.
 Don’t miss them on your next trip.